BROADSoftware/HADeploy/docsite/docs/plugins_reference/supervisor/supervisor_overview.md

 But, how can we prevent a regular (non-root) user to launch the `init.yml` script ?

 A simple answer is to arrange for the root private key (`keys/root_id` in our case) to be accessible only by the root user (or by a priviledged users group) on the HADeploy node.
-This is an easy way to bind priviledged access on target cluster to priviledged access on the deployment node.
+This is an easy way to bind priviledged access on target cluster to privileged access on the deployment node.

 ## Non-root deployment improved

-If you look at the previous `init.yml` and `app.yml`, you will find some redondancies:
+If you look at the previous `init.yml` and `app.yml`, you will find some redundancies:

 - The host inventory